bendqh1/drupal/drupal/javascript/layout_builder_broadening.md

-A workaround that solves this problem is running the following code with a user script manager (such as Greasemonkey or Tampermonkey).
+Run the following code with a user script manager (such as Greasemonkey or Tampermonkey).

 ```js
 // ==UserScript==